Our prepayment solution

 If you need help to find your nearest PayPoint visit www.paypoint.com and pop in your postcode.

-The cashier will be able to scan the barcode or use the top-up number printed on the card to add credit to your meter – anything up to £100 per meter.
+The cashier will be able to use your unique top up code to add credit to your meter – anything up to £100 per meter.

 You can use the History button on the Transactions screen to view your current balance and recent top-up activity, to help keep track of how much you’ve spent and what’s remaining.